rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

 LLM_GenerateJobDescription.py ==>

 pdf-docs folder containing PDF which will be loaded into Chroma Vector DB and provide additonal context to LLM model.
+If you face any issue while executing commands for chatbot deployment , can refer to Command execution output file in repo.